The operating system is a go-between, between the physical

 system, regardless of the usual user permission schemes).

-A user with these unlimited rights is called ... wait for it
+A user with these unlimited rights is called an Administrator or

-users may be able to run a program with superuser privileges
+'root' user.
+Sometimes, regular users may be able to run a program

-(we often say elevated privileges to communicate that
+with elevated privileges (we say elevated privileges to

-the program/user can do more than they normally could)
+the program/user can do things they ordinarily could not)

 In Windows 7, a User Account Control dialog box opens